Wondering how to get Sharpie off plastic without damaging it? Here’s what to try.

 How To Get Sharpie Off Wood

-Removing Sharpie from wood is like removing Sharpie from plastic.
-Use greater care since wood is more affected than plastic.
-Most of the same mixes will work but in different ways.
+Removing permanent markers from wood is like removing Sharpie from plastic.
+Use greater care since wood is porous and harder to clean.

 Frequently Asked Questions (FAQ)FAQ